ccoucoulas/ccoucoulas/README.md

-- 👋 Hi, I’m @ccoucoulas
+- 👋 Hi, I’m @ccourcoulas
 - 👀 I’m an Athens-based financial journalist by day and hacker-in-training by night
 - 🌱 I’m currently working my way through the OSSU Computer Science ciriculum and The Odin Project to teach myself CS and coding
 - 💞️ I’m looking to collaborate on anything!